Cat333Pokemon/Team-Builder/README.md

 This program is designed to assist competitive battlers interested in creating teams and analyzing their usefulness.
 Using data from the veekun Pokédex project, I've compiled a simplified database of essential Black & White 2 data to help create the perfect team.

+The utility was built with Visual Studio 2010.

 ## Features

 - Stat calculation, which takes into account IVs, EVs, and nature